FB pixel

 To save acquisition efforts on unsuitable prospects, it’s best to avoid a one-size-fits-all approach and instead focus on converting consumers.

-B2B ecommerce players must refine pricing to balance growth, profitability, and CAC per new customer.
+B2B e-commerce players must refine pricing to balance growth, profitability, and CAC per new customer.

 Bottom Line